prettyblueberry/mui-datagrid-full-edit/README.md

 It is an easy way of `@mui/x-data-grid`.
 If you're thinking `@mui/x-data-grid` is good for your admin page but difficult a bit, `mui-datagrid-full-edit` would be the best choice for you.

-You can experience a good react datagrid which is very **simple** to use but with **full functions**.
-By default, the grid has a paginator and abilities like hide-column, export-as-CSV, advanced-filters.
+You can experience a good react data grid which is very **simple** to use but with **full functions**.
+By default, the grid has a paginator and abilities like hide-column, export-as-CSV, export-as-excel, advanced-filters.

-`export-as-excel` is coming soon. `@mui/x-data-grid-pro` and `@mui/x-data-premium` provide it by license key, but `mui-datagrid-full-edit` will provide it without any license key.
+> `mui-datagrid-full-edit`'s toolbar has an export button to download data of grid as an `Excel` file (\*.`xlsx`). `@mui/x-data-grid-pro` and `@mui/x-data-premium` provide it by license key, but `mui-datagrid-full-edit` provides it without any license key.

 ## How to Use